Sikar Bus Depot

 Sikar Bus Depot is the inter-district bus terminal of Sikar city.
 It is located along with Jaipur road in Sikar.
 It is Central Bus stand for Rajasthan State Road Transport Corporation.
 Buses are available for Jaipur, Alwar, Tonk, Jhunjhunu, Churu, Bikaner, Delhi, Haryana, Punjab, Uttarakhand, Gujarat and various other locations.

+Buses and destinations

+Following are the destinations served by major bus depots: